nickfff-dev/anki-online-dict-helper/README.md

 ## Framework & Workflow

-Bacially, the extension will accept your browser word selection as input, pass it to your own dictionary script for online query, then get returned content and show it on broswer popup windows. (optional)When you click **(+)** button, it will add a note for you in anki with **word**, **definition**, **sentence** in those fields defined in option page.
+Bacially, the extension will accept your browser word selection as input, pass it to your own dictionary script for online query, then get returned content and show it in broswer popup window. (optional)When you click **(+)** button, it will add a note for you in anki with **word**, **definition**, **sentence** in those fields defined in option page.

 The dictionary script contains three parts:

 1. Build an online dictionary query url.
 In most cases, it's like http(s)://example.online.dictionary.com/search?word={your-word}
 2. Perform online query by sending above url, and get the web page content.
 3. To clear up the content and return.
-You may need use Elemenet/CSS selector (getEelement(s)byXXX or querySelector(All)) to get the definition part you want.
+You may need use Elemenet/CSS selector (`getEelement(s)byXXX or querySelector(All)`) to get the definition part you want.

 ## Coding convention